What happens when Circus friends from another city come to visit? Mayhem!

-The Circus Ipswich Street Circus Project is an opportunity for the young people of Ipswich ages 6 – 17 years old, regardless of their experience or circus skills to perform alongside dancers, musicians and professional acrobats in a truly unique Street Circus spectacular!
+The Circus Ipswich Street Circus Project began in 2020 to provide an opportunity for the young people of Ipswich ages 6 – 17 years old, regardless of their experience or circus skills to perform alongside dancers, musicians and professional acrobats in a truly unique Street Circus spectacular!

 Anyone can join!
 There is a place for everyone in the Street Circus!

-You just have to be a student in a Term class at Circus Ipswich to join in.
-There is no additional cost involved.
+You just have to be a student in either the Circus Foundations or Umbrella Circus Term class at Circus Ipswich to join in.
 No previous Circus experience required!